 systemctl daemon-reload

-stateIf you have nodes that are running SELinux with an older version of Docker you might experience a scenario
+systemctl restart kubeletcoredns pods have CrashLoopBackOff or Error stateIf you have nodes that are running SELinux with an older version of Docker you might experience a scenario

-pods are not starting.
+where the coredns pods are not starting.
 To solve that you can try one of the following options:

 Upgrade to a newer version of Docker.

-deployment to set allowPrivilegeEscalation
+Modify the coredns deployment to set allowPrivilegeEscalation to true:

 kubectl -n kube-system get deployment coredns -o yaml | \